 If you go…

 How to Get There: We accidentally trespassed (sorry!) by following the clearing from Kualoa Beach, so don’t do what we did.
-We’ve since found an much easier (and legal :-)) way to see it.
-The Kualoa Ranch offers a $19 tour called “Hawaiian Fishpond and Garden Tour” (scroll towards the bottom of this link to find the tour and booking instructions.)
+We’ve since found an much easier (and legal) way to see Moli’i Fishpond.
+Kualoa Ranch offers a Taste of Kualoa Farm tour that goes to the fishpond.
 I wish we had taken that tour.
-You can also book this tour in person at the Kualoa Ranch visitor’s center off Hwy 83 on the east side of Oahu.
+You can book this tour online or in person at the Kualoa Ranch visitor’s center off Hwy 83 on the east side of Oahu.

 Other Sites We Found